OISF/suricata/doc/userguide/upgrade.rst

   Suricata 8.0, ``stream.checksum-validation`` no longer affects the checksum rule keywords.
   E.g., ``ipv4-csum: valid`` will only match if the check sum is valid, even when engine checksum validations are disabled.
+- Lua detection scripts (rules) now run in a sandboxed environment.
+See :ref:`lua-detection`.
+- Lua output scripts have no default module search path, a search path will need to be set before external modules can be loaded.
+See the new default configuration file or :ref:`lua-output-yaml` for more details.

 Removals
 ~~~~~~~~